 "Just point your D-Sync to your computer screen."

 Janyu blinked and then did as he was told.
 "Like this?"
-There was no reply from the device but there was one form his computer as his room was filled with a bright white light.
-In one second, the bee from outside saw his human friend standing in his room with a flying digital creature and the next, they were both gone.
+There was no reply from the device but there was one from his computer as his room was filled with a bright white light.
+One second, the bee from outside saw his human friend standing in his room with a floating digital creature and the next, they were both gone.

-The bee seemed to shrug as it buzzed back out into the crops.
+The bee seemed to shrug as it buzzed back towards the crops.

 August 1, 1973: London, England – 7:29 AM

-"I am so bored" he groaned.
+"I am so bored," he bemoaned.
 It had only been ten minutes since he had woken up and he was already bored with his day.
 Breakfast wouldn't even be ready for another forty minutes.

-He and his family had just moved to London, England from America a week ago and he had no one to hang out with being the new kid in the neighborhood and all.
-They could've moved to Tokyo, he would've at least known somebody there at least.
-Although his parents would've never allowed him to meet with a stranger without adult supervision but at least he would know someone!
+He and his family had just moved to London, England from America a week ago and he had no one to hang out with, being the new kid in the neighborhood and all.
+If they had moved to Hokkaido in Japan; then he would've at least known somebody there at least.
+Then again, his parents would never allowed him to meet with a stranger without adult supervision in a foreign country… But at least he would know someone!

-He had wanted to make friend the day before and it's not like he was shy, far from it.
-According to all of his friends back in his old home and even himself, he was vulgar, blunt, and probably the most outgoing ten year-old in the world.
+He had wanted to make some new friends the day before.
+And it's not like he was shy, far from it.
+According to all of his friends back home, well, old home, he was vulgar, blunt, and probably the most outgoing ten year old in the world.

-When he had gone out to try and make new friends, he suggested playing soccer with some of the kids.
+When he had gone out to try and make new friends, he suggested playing soccer with some of the neighborhood kids.
 When he had asked them, they had looked at him as if he was speaking a completely different language but then one of them said that Robert had meant 'football'.
-The kid then apologized for his friends not knowing the American term so Robert apologized as well for confusing them momentarily.
+The kid then apologized for his friends not knowing the American term for the sport so Robert apologized as well for confusing them momentarily out of obligation.

 They didn't really want to play and so they basically left Robert alone with the other kid who he found out was named Nigel.

 He angrily threw his soccer ball as hard as he could at the wall which ended up making it bounce all around the room until it hit his computer.
-The ball somehow turned on the machine and then made a stop at his bed.
+The ball somehow turned on the machine before making a stop on his bed.